12asshole/chrispa.github.com/_posts/2013-2-22-HowTo---Accept-Donations-For-Scholarships.md

 3) Now for every Registration form you create, have the 'Scholarships' session classes show on it as well as the other classes.
 Now there is a 'Class' that people can sign up for in addition to the other classes that will add a $10 charge (or whatever you set it to) to their total.

 One of the advantages here is that when a client donates to the fund they become part of the Sholarship class.
 So now you have a record of all the people who have donated.
 That makes it easy to send them a nice letter at the end of the year detailing how their generosity helped!

-*Note - the cool 'I Donated' sticker is from a great organization called Milk & Bookies which helps kids learn how great it feels to give back to their peers.  <a href="http://http://www.milkandbookies.org/">Learn more here.</a>